micmro/Vagrant-play/README.md

 Typesafe Activator / play!
 Framework Vagrant File
 =========

-Sets up a precise64 Ubuntu box (with 6GB RAM) with Java, Scala and the [Typesafe Activator](https://typesafe.com/activator) to get started with [play!](playframework.com) and rest of the [Typesafe Reactive Platform](https://typesafe.com/platform).
+Sets up a precise64 Ubuntu box (with 6GB RAM) with Java and the [Typesafe Activator](https://typesafe.com/activator) to get started with [play!](playframework.com) and rest of the [Typesafe Reactive Platform](https://typesafe.com/platform).
+Even though included in the activator this vagrant file also provision a stand-alone version of Scala and sbt - to use them seperatly.

 Follow installation guide on http://docs.vagrantup.com/v2/installation/index.html to install Vagrant and VirtualBox